Elektrobit/inc_gateway/docs/index.rst

 Interaction with a SOME/IP daemon
 =================================

-The example shows a data flow from an Autosar SOME/IP Daemon via the network and the Gateway to ``mw::com``.
+The example shows a data flow from an AUTOSAR SOME/IP Daemon via the network and the Gateway to ``mw::com``.

 .. figure:: reception_from_network.drawio.svg
    :align: center